peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `CBORObject get(String key)`<br>
  Gets the value of a CBOR object in this map, using a string as the key.
 * `com.upokecenter.numbers.EInteger[] GetAllTags()`<br>
+ Gets a list of all tags, from outermost to innermost.
 * `byte[] GetByteString()`<br>
  Gets the byte array used in this object, if this object is a byte string, without copying the data to a new one.